Spiral Jetty: Preservation

+The year 2009 marked a collaboration between Dia and the Getty Conservation Institute, with the objective of creating a repeat photography system.
+This system was specifically designed to document the evolving changes taking place at the Spiral Jetty site and to closely monitor it for any conservation requirements.

+Starting in late 2016, Dia initiated the practice of sharing aerial photographs of Spiral Jetty, captured twice a year since 2012.
+These photographs were taken from nearly identical vantage points as part of Dia's dedication to documenting the evolving changes of the artwork over time through photographic records.

 The issue of preservation has been complicated by ambiguous statements by Smithson, who expressed an admiration for entropy in that he intended his works to mimic earthly attributes in that they remain in a state of arrested disruption and not be kept from destruction.

 Dia's website states that visitors are prohibited from removing rocks from the artwork or from stepping on vegetation that is on the grounds of the artwork.
 Visitors are also prohibited from constructing fire pits near the artwork or on the parking lot.
 If caught, visitors will face strict fines.
 The website also states that visitors are instructed to carry out their waste.